kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 2. Both the application developer persona, and gateway operator persona will have control over TLS settings.
 3. The solution should consider client TLS settings used in the TLS handshake **from Gateway to backend**, such as server name indication and trusted CA certificates.
-4. Both Gateway and Mesh use cases will be supported.
+4. Both Gateway and Mesh use cases may be supported, depending on the implementation, and will be covered by features in each case.

 ## Longer Term Goals